ctools/ctools/doc/source/reference_manual/ctulimit.rst

 of the node function, all spectral models are supported.
 Starting from the maximum likelihood model parameters, the tool finds the model flux that leads to a decrease of the likelihood that corresponds to a given confidence level.
-By default a confidence level of 95% is used, but the level can be adjusted using the hidden ``confidence`` parameter.
+By default a confidence level of 95% is used, but this level can be adjusted using the hidden ``confidence`` parameter.

 ctulimit writes the differential upper flux limit at a given reference